ecnuycxie/sceneTextGeneration/README.md

 # sceneTextGeneration

-The source code for "Weakly Supervised Scene Text Generation for Low-resource Languages", the code is coming soon.
+The source code for "Weakly Supervised Scene Text Generation for Low-resource Languages".